Riverside Centre, Brisbane: Lend Lease, Harry Seidler and Associates, and Riverside

 As in earlier projects, Lend Lease allowed Seidler creative freedom to achieve the design requirements.
 Lend Lease's brief for the project was for 50,000 square metres of commercial office space with 1,500 square metre individual floor areas, including a purpose-built facility for the Brisbane Stock Exchange, a five-storey office building, retail and tavern, a hotel, riverside restaurant, public ferry, and private marina.
 Riverside was one of the final collaborations on which Seidler would have such freedom, after a change in Lend Lease leadership.
-While the facilities remained relatively consistent with the earlier design, Seidler's design for Riverside reenvisaged them into an integrated plan adopting his architectural philosophies, similar to his designs for Australia Square and MLC Centre.
-The Riverside project design was reportedly produced by Seidler over a weekend.
+While the facilities remained relatively consistent with the earlier design, Seidler's design for Riverside reenvisaged them into an integrated plan adopting his architectural philosophies, The Riverside project design was reportedly produced by Seidler over a weekend.
 At the centre of the site was a triangular-shaped office tower, set in an open-air plaza, with surrounding low-rise retail, entertainment, and commercial facilities.
 The buildings featured clean lines and limited ornamentation.
 The positioning of the office tower, set back on its plaza, was in accordance with modernist design principles, while the curved form and position of the low-rise buildings within the plaza provided an organic-shaped contrast to the geometry of the tower.

 The office tower was 40 storeys, including two basements for carparking, but is sometimes described as being 38 storeys through 42 storeys.
 The tower's height has also been variously recorded as between 146 and 154.7 m.
 The inconsistencies appear to be due to the inclusion or exclusion of the two basement levels, the number of office levels (possibly including or excluding the open-air penthouse sky terrace), and the number of storeys occupied by the foyer.
 The office tower was positioned in line with the city street grid, providing views along Eagle Street and down Elizabeth Street, while its triangular shape allowed two-thirds of the office's full height glass windows to face the Brisbane River.
 Aluminium sunshades, fitted on two sides of the building, were designed to address the different angle of the sun on each elevation, but minimise disruption to the views.
 Recessed sky terraces interspersed across two sides of the building broke up any repetition.
 The tower was to be clad in a cool pearl-coloured granite, providing a contrast to the glass towers emerging along Brisbane's skyline.